 You’ve heard of the young family spending their parental leave camping across Australia in a retro camper.
 You know about the freelancers who drive from job to job in a motorhome or trailer, living and working wherever assignments take them.
 Most importantly, you’ve seen the Instagram posts, showing shiny, happy people living life on the road, 365 days a year.

 With digital nomads and influencers increasingly embracing #vanlife, camping is rapidly getting a 21st-century upgrade.
-Living in an RV (Recreational Vehicle) or trailer is no longer only for circus workers, hippie dropouts or the retired.
-It’s an aspirational lifestyle for anyone who enjoys slow travel, wants to go off the beaten path and can work from anywhere.
+Living in an RV (Recreational Vehicle) is an aspirational lifestyle for anyone who enjoys travelling off the beaten track and can work from anywhere.
 As the traditional image of camping receives a revamp, so do the modular homes on four wheels that enable a modern, smart and connected life on the go.

 Take a look at the high-tech camping gear and smart technology behind the sliding doors of today’s mobile homes.